What will move The Well? Millions of dollars

 “We hear the cries of the people of Brunswick.
 We’re trying to be responsive, but we have to wait until there are some doors open for us to be able to move forward.”

 City officials, residents and business owners aired their concerns and grievances with The Well and the homeless population at recent town halls and city government meetings stemming from violent incidents and confrontations in recent months.
-But the impetus for moving The Well is the safety of those who sleep outside it, said Culpepper.
+But the impetus for moving The Well is the safety of those who sleep outside it, Culpepper said.

 “FaithWorks is very much concerned about those who sleep outside The Well because they’re extremely vulnerable to weather and to outside problems that come in the night and create disturbances or even put them into danger,” he said.
 “We’ve been looking for a long time for a way to resolve that.
 As code regulations are now, we are not allowed to have The Well open unless it’s 36 degrees or below at midnight.
 While we could see a solution as being open at night, it’s an impossibility.”